 Finally, there really aren’t too many differences between the two islands except Phuket is more expensive and more touristy.
 It depends on your personal preference.
 Personally, I would choose Phuket over Koh Samui as it offers better scuba diving.

 And that’s it for now!
-I’d love to know if this guide on Phuket or Koh Samui which one should you visit has helped you.
+I’d love to know if this guide on Phuket or Koh Samui should you visit has helped you.
 Let me know if you have any questions and let me know if there is more to add.